markuswagnergithub/SBSEcourse/README.md

 There are three group assignments (each worth 10%), and two rounds of spotlight lights + essays (each round worth 35%).
 In each round, the students briefly present a recent conference article, and they summarise and criticise it in a report.
 At some point, we added weekly quizzes to encourage early interaction with the taught material; the quizzes are not part of this GitHub version, but I might share them in the future.

+Two rounds of live presentations can be done if the course has 30-50 students.
+For larger enrolment numbers, I recommend to move to videos and to replace the blocked lecture slots then with a smaller number video watching sessions: this still facilitates peer teaching, and the teachers can provide preliminary feedback right away, too.

 ## Reuse of Material

 You can reuse material without asking me for permission.